0xLucca/polkavm-hardhat-examples/storage-hardhat/README.md

 This project demonstrates how to deploy, test, and interact with a simple storage contract on PolkaVM using Hardhat.

+## Contract Overview

+The Storage contract in this project implements a simple value storage mechanism:
+- Store a value on the blockchain
+- Retrieve the stored value
+- Update the stored value

 ## Prerequisites

 - Node.js (v14+)